This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Now is the right time to consider square-foot gardening.
 If you haven’t heard of this before, it was developed by Mel Bartholomew.
 He was an engineer and popularized this method of growing plants in square-foot sections of your garden.

-Raised garden beds are great for the square foot method, and you can rotate plants through the raised bed if it is divided up into sections.
+Raised garden beds are great for the square foot method, and you can rotate plants through the raised bed if it is divided into sections.

 You can move plants from left to right and front to back to vary where they grow each year in your raised garden bed.